jmnuf/kinoko/README.md

 - [ ] Be able to change the target name/path through the CLI
 - [ ] Be able to change the source through the CLI
 - [ ] Be able to run tests like cargo
-- [ ] Be able to clear out kinoko and setup cargo for transitioning
+- [ ] Be able to clear out kinoko and transition to cargo